shortbloke/home_assistant_config/README.md

      - `travis_secrets.yaml` - Contains dummy values for the secrets used in the configuration files
      - `travis.fake_ssl_key` and `travis.fake_ssl_crt` - Are dummy files needed for a Home Assistant configuration setup to use SSL.
  - A successful Travis build triggers a git pull request to upload the current configuration, followed by restarting the home assistant service.
 Thus, enabling changes to be made away from the the Pi/HASS Hub, uploaded to GitHub and directly applied to the running system.

+# Backups
+I've implemented a simple backup plan which uses a windows file share on my Microserver to backup my Home Automation system.
+It provides:
+ - Weekly and Monthly full SD card backups
+ - Daily and Weekly HASS MySQL Database backups
+ - Daily and Weekly backup of .homeassistant directory, which contains running config and dependancies.
+This is driven my crontab.
+For more information [read these notes](https://github.com/shortbloke/home_assistant_config/issues/3)